How to Make Melodic House & Techno (Step-by-Step)

 Real-world tip:

-At Future Sound Academy, students often start with a piano or soft pad to sketch ideas before choosing final sounds.
+At Future Sound Academy, clients often start with a piano or soft pad to sketch ideas before choosing final sounds.

 Step 2: Build a Driving Drum Groove